-Legal Authority: 49 USC 40101 et seq; PL 107-71
+Unfunded Mandates: Undetermined Legal Authority: 49 USC 40101 et seq; PL 107-71

-Abstract: This action would address criminal history record checks (CHRC) for individuals who regularly have escorted access to secured areas of an airport, individuals who work in sterile areas of an airport, and others.
+Abstract: This action would address criminal history record checks (CHRC) for individuals who regularly have unescorted access to secure areas of an airport, individuals who work in sterile areas of an airport, and others.
+Also, this rulemaking would include namebased checks to determine immigration status and confirm that the individual does not pose a security risk.
+The use of biometric identifiers will also be proposed.

 The Aviation and Transportation Security Act (ATSA) (Pub.
-L. 107-71; 11/19/2001), codified at 49 U.S.C. section 44936(a)(1)(B)(iii) directs TSA to publish a regulation requiring a background check for individuals who regularly have escorted access to secure areas.
+L. 107-71; 11/19/2001), codified at 49 U.S.C. section 44936(a)(1)(B)(iii) directs TSA to publish a regulation requiring a background check for individuals who regularly have escorted access to secure